kowsar89/just-my-notes/source/_posts/svn.md

 ## 🧠 Final Thoughts

 This was a good reminder that SVN is different from Git — you commit from within specific directories, and you commit files explicitly.
-This post is mostly here for me so I don’t have to Google all this again next time 😄.